rpf13/alpstein-mountains/README.md

     ![Appenzell Tourism Hiking Tours](docs/testing/03-appenzell_tourism_ext_content.png)

 - The Ready For a Hike contact form
     - This section is basically a contact form for users who want to come on a guided tour or get more information about a particular tour.
 The user must enter his name, email address and choose the tour he is interested in.
 He also has to make a choice if a newsletter is wanted or not.
 All fields are mandatory.
+After pushing the submit button, he will be redirected to the [confirmation site](#confirmation-site).

     ![Contact Form](docs/testing/03-contactform.png)